 What is in a terrier?
 Most of the terriers consist of contracts called "reconnaissances", in which a person, or sometimes an institution, "recognizes" an obligation to a person or an institution that is one step higher in the feudal pecking order.
 A person at the lower rank in the feudal pecking order is a "vassal"; a person at the higher rank is a "seigneur".
 The "seigneur" holds title (granted by some even higher-ranking "seigneur") to one or more pieces of real estate that he or his predecessors had granted to the vassal (or the vassal's predecessors) in return for an obligation of some kind, frequently an annual payment of money, grain, livestock, etc. The predecessors of either the seigneur or the vassal might be their respective ancestors (in which case, the property was inherited by the seigneur from his ancestors, or by the vassal from his ancestors, or both), or the property might have been sold, rented, mortgaged, etc. by either party, or it might have derived from a marriage settlement on either side, etc. For the genealogist, it is usually the history of the vassal that is most important.
 The "reconnaissance", then, says that, at the request of the seigneur, the vassal has appeared before the "commissaire" who is compiling the terrier, and "recognizes" his obligation to the seigneur for specific pieces of land and for specific amounts of money or other obligations.
 The individual pieces of land are described with reference to adjacent properties, and also with reference to the names of the vassals who recognized the same obligations in the past (frequently giving the date and the name of the commissaire of the reconnaissance in the previous terrier).
 Further, the reconnaissance will usually indicate how the vassal acquired the property: by "legitimate succession" (inheritance), by a sale, etc. The reconnaissance closes with the names of witnesses and the signature of the commissaire.
 These documents are verbose, but the phraseology tends to be very similar from one document to the next.
 The form of the reconnaissance is so predictable, in fact, that it scarcely matters whether it is in French (after the Reformation) or in Latin (before the Reformation).
 The script is usually large and legible.

 How do I find the right terrier?
 With over 4,300 volumes to choose from just at the ACV, and many additional volumes still at the various communal archives, it is sometimes difficult to know where to start.
 The ACV has grouped the terriers by district, although the patchwork of feudal land ownership does not always coincide with district boundaries.
-For each nominal district (such as Aubonne, Morges, etc., the same districts used to classify the records of the notaries), the ACV has a volume containing detailed descriptions of each terrier.
+For each nominal district (such as Aubonne, Morges, etc., the same districts used to classify the records of the notaries), the ACV has an inventory containing detailed descriptions of each terrier.
 The descriptions include the approximate date of the terrier, the name of the seigneur or institution for which it was compiled, the names of the commissaires, the names of the communes where the properties were located, the number of pages, whether or not the volume has an index, and other details.
 There is also a series of volumes that list the available terriers by date for each village.
 Because the boundaries of the Pays de Vaud were different under the anciens régimes (Savoie, Bern), the terriers actually cover a number of villages that are no longer part of Vaud, especially in the Vully region.
-Eventually, these finding aids should become part of an internet-based catalogue to the holdings of the ACV.
-For the moment, however, they are only available at the ACV.
+Here are the links to the inventories:

 How reliable are the terriers?
 Like other documents written by human hands, the terriers contain errors.
 The same caveat applies to church records, the records of the notaries, and other sources.
 Because errors are possible, it is important to search as widely as possible.
 If you can locate multiple citations that agree on a particular genealogical fact, you have a better chance of reaching correct conclusions.
 Fortunately, the Pays de Vaud was divided into an enormous number of small parcels of land which had been divided, inherited, exchanged, bequeathed, mortaged, forfeited, and otherwise shuffled about, with the result that any given vassal probably had obligations to several different seigneurs, each one compiling a separate terrier about once a generation.
 It is not unusual to find the same person making a reconnaissance in several different terriers over a period of several decades, and with genealogical information in each such reconnaissance.
 Further, genealogical details are often mentioned in the descriptions of adjoining properties, so it is sometimes possible to locate multiple paraphrases of earlier reconnaissances, which can be compared for consistency.
 Because of the inherent redundancy of the terriers, it is possible to spot inconsistencies, and frequently to resolve them.